bigbizze/pinescript-docs/final_combined_manual.md

 * The line preserves its previous value until a new pivot is found.
 * Pivots are detected five bars after the pivot actually occurs because our `ta.pivothigh(5,5)` call says that we require five lower highs on both sides of a high point for it to be detected as a pivot.

-See the [Variable reassignment](Variable%20reassignment) section for more information on how to reassign values to variables.
+See the  section for more information on how to reassign values to variables.

 ---